professionalhomes/ethnotary/readme.md

+# ethnotary

+ethnotary is a cryptographic utility tool that allows blockchain based individuals and communities to organize and conduct its operations.
+We accomplish this through our frontend interface that allows users the ability to read, write to, and deploy new smart contract based applications.

+These applications help users secure funds or treasuries through multisignature logic, manage commerce on blockchains through ERC 721 & 1155 standards, and help decentralized autonomous organizations facilitate its operations.

+We take accepted standards from ethereum and other blockchains communities to provide easy to use interfaces where users can organize and customize these standards to their needs and publish on chain!
+We strive to provide this utility in a sufficiently distributed architecture that allows for its robust & reliable operation on the world wide web.

+This isn’t intended to be a speculative asset or token.
+But rather a service for users of cryptographic technologies.

+As such, we charge a fixed one time fee for the use of the ethnotary tools.
+After which, the ethnotary tools are yours to keep and can be accessed by users at any time either locally on your machine or through the web.
+This fee covers the maintenance, upkeep, and iterative improvements for our community of users.

+More to come soon!

+# Installation
 To start dApp on your local machine, please run "python -m http.server 8000" within the directory.
 Then navigate to http://localhost:8000/index1.html?0x014AF42316A9f69a5a38A422705fE06b6B9D3d4F in your browser.
 Please make sure you are using a web3 enabled browser.